ava-labs/hypersdk/README.md

 blockchains where the expected mempool size is ~0 or there is a bounded transaction lifetime (60 seconds by default on the `hypersdk`).

-#### Separate Metering for Storage Reads, Creations, Modifications
+#### Separate Metering for Storage Reads, Allocates, Writes
-To make the multidimensional fee implementation for the `hypersdk` simpler, it would have been possible to unify all storage operations (read, create, modify) into a single unit dimension.
-We opted not to go this route, however, because `hypervm` designers often wish to regulate state growth much differently than state reads or state modification.
+To make the multidimensional fee implementation for the `hypersdk` simpler, it would have been possible to unify all storage operations (read, allocate, write) into a single unit dimension.
+We opted not to go this route, however, because `hypervm` designers often wish to regulate state growth much differently than state reads or state writes.

 Fundamentally, it makes sense to combine resource usage into a single unit dimension if different operations are scaled substitutes of each other (an executor could translate